Top-ranked UConn eases past SMU 80-42

+DALLAS (AP) — Credit top-ranked UConn with staying on task Sunday and not being distracted by a showcase game later this week.

-DALLAS (AP) — Christyn Williams scored 21 points and Megan Walker added 15 as top-ranked UConn eased past SMU 80-42 on Sunday to remain undefeated heading into Thursday’s showdown against No. 6 Baylor.
+Christyn Williams scored 21 points and Megan Walker added 15 as the Huskies eased past SMU 80-42 to remain undefeated heading into Thursday’s showdown against No. 6 Baylor in Hartford.
+The Huskies (12-0, 3-0 American) never trailed and led by as many as 40 points in running their record in AAC regular-season games to 105-0.
+In their 11 meetings with SMU, the margins of victory have ranged between 61 and 33 points.

-Williams and Walker have scored in double figures in every game this season.
-The Huskies outscored the Mustangs 40-14 in the paint an 23-9 off turnovers.
+“I think we definitely do a good job of making sure we focus on that game that’s ahead,” said senior Kyla Irwin, who scored a career-high 14 points including 4 of 4 on 3-pointers.
+“We don’t try to take games off and think it’s easy.
+We want to play basketball, how we play it.”

+SMU (6-7, 0-1) faced its first ranked opponent this season.
 The Mustangs were led by reserve Amber Bacon with 12 points and Reagan Bradley with 11.
 Johnasia Cash, the team’s leading scorer going into Sunday averaging 10.7 points, finished with two points.

+SMU coach Travis Mays said his team looked like it was defeated “from the jump.”

+“You have to put your best foot forward to see how much you’ve grown, and I don’t think we did that,” Mays said.

+Williams and Walker have scored in double figures in every game this season.
+The Huskies outscored the Mustangs 40-14 in the paint and 23-9 off turnovers.

 UConn built a double-digit lead early, helped by SMU hitting only 3 of 16 field goal attempts in the first quarter.